 So, that is a perspective that left mental processes and other components entirely aside.
 Human intelligence and the potential were not discovered adequately due to these approaches.
 Apart from that, the thinkers didn’t use the forms of psychoanalysis as well which meant seeing people without willpower and visualizing them as passive agents.

-5) The Primary Study Area of Gestalt Theory Is Perception
+5) The Primary Study Area Is Perception

-The thinkers who were responsible for the Gestalt Theory were putting their primary focus on seeking and finding out specific natural and straightforward explanations that would fit properly when it comes to adapting to the thinking that people had naturally.
+The thinkers who were responsible for the Theory were putting their primary focus on seeking and finding out specific natural and straightforward explanations that would fit properly when it comes to adapting to the thinking that people had naturally.

 How people perceived the reality was the basis of the theory.